lucodealethea/docker-machine-kvm/README.md

 | **--kvm-cache-mode** | Sets the caching mode of the kvm machine.
 Defaults to `default`.   |
 | **--kvm-io-mode-url** | Sets the disk io mode of the kvm machine.
 Defaults to `threads`.   |

+## Restrictions

+Fedora adopted [Atomic and Kubernetes](https://getfedora.org/en/atomic/) for Docker Container orchestration.
+This fork only pretend to get the kvm driver binarues and test Docker Machine on Fedora 25 in order to play with KVM Hypervisor --> IAAS (Openstack) --> BOSH ( which deploys Cloud Foundry ).